Charlie at Little Islands Beach near Streaky Bay Islands Caravan Park. Located in Streaky Bay, Eyre Peninsula, South Australia.

 Streaky Bay Dog-friendly Attraction (on-lead)

 I didn’t make a note of the turnoff quality for The Granites, but I don’t think it was as bad as Point Westall or Smooth Pool.
 The large car park is located at the top of the cliffs and to get down to the beach, there’s a long boardwalk with stairs.
+From the top of the cliffs, you get a beautiful view of the rocky shoreline and lagoon below.

 View of The Granites from the top of the cliffs.
 Located in Streaky Bay, Eyre Peninsula, South Australia.